Being a Landlord

 2: Tenant Finder/Rent Collection

-Self explanatory and again whilst the agent will usually charge a one-off fee they may also add a small monthly percentage for collecting the rent.
+Self explanatory and again whilst the agent will usually charge a one-off fee they may also add a small monthly percentage for rent collection.
 The landlord will deal with repairs, and regaining possession at the end of the tenancy if the tenancy is not renewed.

 3: Full Agent Management